Walks near Dumbarton by train

 Glasgow Cathedral, Necropolis by Msbluecat

-Shettleston Station to Bargeddie Station (Lanarkshire)
+Shettleston to Bargeddie (Lanarkshire)

 A direct, mostly off-road route on paths and grass through parkland, with some single-track paths and stairs.
 A short and sometimes overgrown section near a petrol station at Mount Vernon.